-7.4 Regional trauma care plans
+8.4 Regional trauma care plans

-Regionalisation of care to specialist trauma centres reduces mortality by 25% and length of stay by 4 days (Mackenzie et al., 2006).
+Regionalisation of care to specialist trauma centres reduces mortality by 25% and length of stay by 4 days (Mackenzie et al, 2006).
 Clinical experts recommend that each region should have a major trauma plan which defines the pathway of care for severely injured patients, identifies the location and capability of each trust/hospital within the trauma system and outlines ambulance bypass protocols and thresholds for transferring patients to more specialist units.
 Within each geographical region there should be a network of units geared to treat trauma patients ranging from those with life threatening conditions, to those with less complex injuries.
-This 'trauma system' would need to integrate pre-hospital care (i.e. the care delivered by paramedics at the scene of the injury), the initial journey to a suitable unit, inter-hospital transfer (where required for patients in need of more specialist treatment), definitive hospital treatment and rehabilitation (Royal College of Surgeons of England Orthopaedic Association, 2000, 2007).
+This 'trauma system' would need to integrate pre-hospital care (i.e. the care delivered by paramedics at the scene of the injury), the initial journey to a suitable unit, inter-hospital transfer (where required for patients in need of more specialist treatment), definitive hospital treatment and rehabilitation (Royal College of Surgeons of England Orthopaedic Association, 2000 and 2007).

-7.5 The trauma team
+8.5 The trauma team

 The creation of a multi-disciplinary trauma team and the appointment of a trauma team leader is required by the in-hospital trauma service.
-The multi-specialist trauma team comprises anaesthesiologists, surgeons, radiologists, emergency physicians etc. and provides care for every major trauma patient admitted to hospital.
-A minimum threshold of clinical capabilities needs to be established for each trauma centre.
-A review by the World Health Organization of studies on the effectiveness of trauma teams found that organized trauma teams have been shown to improve the process and outcome of trauma care in high-income countries (Bunn et al., 2001).
-For example, in one study on trauma resuscitations, resuscitation time was halved in the presence of an organized trauma team (Driscoll & Vincent, 1992).
+The multi-specialist trauma team comprises anaesthesiologists, surgeons, radiologists, emergency physicians etc. and takes care of every major trauma patient admitted to hospital.
+A minimum threshold of basic clinical capabilities needs to be established for each trauma centre.
+A review by the World Health Organization of studies on the effectiveness of trauma teams found that organized trauma teams have been shown to improve the process and outcome of trauma care in high- income countries (Bunn et al, 2001).
+For example, in one study on trauma resuscitations, resuscitation time was halved in the presence of an organized trauma team (Driscoll and Vincent, 1992).

-7.6 The trauma team leader
+8.6 The trauma team leader

-In Europe, trauma team leaders tend to be either emergency physicians, surgeons (orthopaedic surgeons, neurosurgeons, general surgeons) or anaesthesiologists and specialists in intensive care.
+In Europe trauma team leaders tend to be emergency physicians, surgeons (orthopaedic surgeons, neurosurgeons, general surgeons), anaesthesiologists or specialists in intensive care.
 The leader is well trained in trauma care and is available on a 24 hour basis.
 The functions are to interpret, apply and decide about the priorities for the primary and secondary survey of pol trauma as well as team training.
-Studies have shown that the presence of a trauma team leader improved resuscitation time (Hoff et al., 1997), (Sugrue et al., 1995).
+Studies have shown that the presence of a trauma team leader improved resuscitation time (Hoff et al, 1997; Sugrue et al, 1995).

-7.7 Education, training and audit
+8.7 Education, training and audit

-Team leader training: The global standard for trauma team leader training is the ATLS course of the American College of Surgeons.
+Team leader training: The global standard for trauma team leader training is the ATLS course of the American College of Surgeons, although this is not always applicable for Europe which tends to see more blunt than penetrating injuries.
 Good practice indicates that the leader's previous experience in trauma care should include a period sufficient to have been involved in the treatment of at least 50 trauma patients in a level I/II trauma centre emergency Department (in Europe such a department would be expected to admit more that 150-180 major trauma cases each year) (Buylaert, 1999).

-Education and training of trauma team: Each trauma centre is responsible or the training of the trauma team and this is usually organized by a committee of trauma team leaders.
+Education and training of trauma team: Each trauma centre is responsible for the training of the trauma team and this is usually organized by a committee of trauma team leaders.
 In Germany, for example, team trauma training is aligned to pre-hospital and hospital phase protocols.

 Audit: Together with the trauma co-ordinator, the group of trauma team leaders takes responsibility for the audit of the care and outcomes of all major trauma.
 This entails setting up a trauma registry and recording patient details by means of various scores, ratings and injury scales.
-(See 9: Data and Information systems).